 We have given world premiere performances of at least 12 new works by contemporary composers of every generation.

-We support the professional development of talented new musicians through its learning and performance collaboration with Chetham’s School of Music, and trainee music teachers via our Manchester Metropolitan University ‘Orchestra in Residence’ status.
+We support the professional development of talented new musicians through our learning and performance collaboration with Chetham’s School of Music, and trainee music teachers via our Manchester Metropolitan University ‘Orchestra in Residence’ status.

 We intend to continue developing across all our areas of work and to enhance our connections to existing/ new audiences and communities across the North of England – but, we can’t do it without contributions from our Friends, Patrons, supporters and sponsors.
 2017 – 2018 is a very special season for us, as we mark our 50th anniversary with a celebration of concerts and events.